zoeskan/MCB185/unit3-algorithms.md

 ### 32finbonacci.py ###

-A classic programming interview question is to write a program that reports the first 10 numbers from the Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21
+A classic programming interview question is to write a program that reports the first 10 numbers from the Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21.
+This
+is a tricky problem.
+You need to initialzize and keep track of 2 previous values.

 ### 33triples.py ###

-Write a program that finds all Pythagorean triples for triangles with a and b less than 100.
-For example, 3, 4, 5 is a triple: 3^2 + 4^2 = 5^2
+Write a program that finds all Pythagorean triples for triangles with sides a and b less than 100.
+For example, 3, 4, 5 is a triple: 3^2 + 4^2 = 5^2.
+Hint: all sides, including the hypotenuse, must be an integer.

 ### 34scoringmatrix.py ##

 Write a program the displays a +1/-1 scoring matrix as shown below.
-The program must have a single variable for the alphabet.
+The program must have a single variable for the alphabet (don't hard code it multiple times).

 ```
    A  C  G  T
 A +1 -1 -1 -1
 C -1 +1 -1 -1
 G -1 -1 +1 -1
 T -1 -1 -1 +1
 ```